Firearms and Archery Range

 The above entities must be authorized legally to develop, operate, and maintain recreational facilities.

-Match requirements50 percent for all projects, except noise abatement or safety improvement projects, which have a 33 percent match.
+Match requirements50 percent for all projects, except noise abatement or safety improvement items, which have a 33 percent match.
 At least 10 percent of the total project cost must come from a non-state, non-federal contribution.
 Match may include:

 - Applicant’s cash, labor, materials, and equipment use

 Funding Anticipated (Average)$500,000 biennially

 - All funded sites are required to have the range available for general public use 8 or more hours a month.

 - Land acquisition projects.
 Grant recipients may acquire real property in fee title, free and clear of underlying liens.
 Lesser interests, such as significant leases (at least 10 years) and easements, also may be acquired.